JoseScript/Zubnetic/README.md

 1. Clone this repository
 2. Open `zubnetic.jucer` in Projucer
-3. Click "Save and Open in IDE"
+3. Export the project using Projucer (Save and Open in IDE)
 4. Build the VST3 target
-5. Copy the built .vst3 to your VST3 folder
+5. Copy or install the built .vst3 into your system's VST3 plugin directory

 ## License